thuxugang/opus_csf/README.md

 ```
 MongoDB v3.6.12
-Python 3.6
+Python v3.6
 pymongo v3.7.1
 ```

 ## Usage

-1. Download the lookup tables you need, then import them into your MongoDB.
-For example, you can use following scripts to import the lookup table with segments of 5 in length.
+1. Download the lookup tables you need and import them into your MongoDB.
+Then, create index.
+For example, you can use following scripts to import and index the csf lookup table with segments of 5 in length.

 ```
-mongoimport -d csf2_cpp_db -c csf2_cpp_5 --file your_path\csf2_cpp_5.dat --type json
+mongoimport -d csf_db -c csf_5 --file your_path\csf_5.dat --type json
-db.csf2_cpp_5.ensureIndex({"key":1},{"unique":true})
+use csf_db
+db.csf_5.ensureIndex({"key":1},{"unique":true}
 ```

 2. Install pymongo.